Welcome to

 About Bethany Mae

-• Bethany Mae is a painter, writer and poetess.
+Bethany Mae is a painter, writer and poetess.
 Her work focuses on the intricacies of human experience, primarily surrounding the idea of Love.
-She believes that no matter our backgrounds or experiences it is everyone’s responsibility to do their part in creating more love.
-This starts with what we consume.
+Over time, she has developed a system for relating with love and is currently putting in material form.

-• Bethany Mae holds a BFA from Syracuse University (2008) in Costume Design, her mother taught her to sew as a child, having come from a lineage of master dressmakers.
-Bethany Mae grew up collecting and selling vintage clothing.
+Bethany Mae holds a BFA from Syracuse University (2008) in Costume Design.
+Her mother taught her to sew as a child, having come from a lineage of master dressmakers.
+Bethany Mae grew up collecting and later selling vintage clothing, consuming Vogue and replicating photoshoots for her Barbies.

 She moved to Los Angeles in 2009, there working in the Film Industry as a hair and makeup artist simultaneously designing costumes for theaters.